edamontology/edammap/docs/api.rst

     _`topic`
       Array of objects representing a matched term from the topic branch for the given query_, ordered by score.
 If no results in topic branch, then empty array.
 If results in topic branch were not asked for in mapping_ parameters, then ``null``.

-      edamUri
+      _`edamUri`
         EDAM URI of the matched term
-      label
+      _`edamUriReplaced`
-        EDAM label of the matched term
+        If replaceObsolete_ is ``true`` and this is a concept replacing a matched obsolete concept, then this contains the EDAM URI of that obsolete concept (that is replaced with the concept specified in edamUri_) label
-      obsolete
+        EDAM label of the matched term in edamUri_ obsolete
-        ``true``, if the term is obsolete; ``false`` otherwise _`childOf`
+        ``true``, if the term in edamUri_ is obsolete; ``false`` otherwise _`childOf`
-        Array of objects that are parents of the current matched term and that test_ ``"fp"``.
+        Array of objects that are parents of the current matched term in edamUri_ and that test_ ``"fp"``.
 Absent if there are no such parents.

         edamUri
           EDAM URI of a parent described above label
           EDAM label of such parent
       childOfAnnotation
-        Array of objects that are parents of the current matched term and that test_ ``"tp"``.
+        Array of objects that are parents of the current matched term in edamUri_ and that test_ ``"tp"``.
 Same structure as in childOf_. childOfExcludedAnnotation
-        Array of objects that are parents of the current matched term and that test_ ``"fn"``.
+        Array of objects that are parents of the current matched term in edamUri_ and that test_ ``"fn"``.
 Same structure as in childOf_. parentOf
-        Array of objects that are children of the current matched term and that test_ ``"fp"``.
+        Array of objects that are children of the current matched term in edamUri_ and that test_ ``"fp"``.
 Same structure as in childOf_. parentOfAnnotation
-        Array of objects that are children of the current matched term and that test_ ``"tp"``.
+        Array of objects that are children of the current matched term in edamUri_ and that test_ ``"tp"``.
 Same structure as in childOf_. parentOfExcludedAnnotation
-        Array of objects that are children of the current matched term and that test_ ``"fn"``.
+        Array of objects that are children of the current matched term in edamUri_ and that test_ ``"fn"``.
 Same structure as in childOf_.
       _`bestOneQuery`
         Best matched query part.
 Basis for bestOneScore_ calculation and score class_ determination using `Score limits`_ parameters.
 Basis for final score_ calculation if mappingStrategy_ is ``"best"``.
 Otherwise (if mappingStrategy_ is ``"average"``), all query parts will be used for calculating final score (use type_ ``"full"`` to see these partial scores).
+If replaceObsolete_ is ``true`` and this is a concept replacing a matched obsolete concept, then will contain match information of the obsolete concept specified in edamUriReplaced_ and not the actually suggested concept in edamUri_.

         type
           Name of the type of the query part